Updated: Oct 30

-The farm in question was located in Shallow Bay, Coomba.
-As eight-year-old Russell stood next to his father, he was witnessing a property and a house that would soon become his home for the next few decades.
-The lakes and rivers that they passed would soon become Russell's highways to town and to school, for it was the 1930s, and his mode of transport was a small white wooden punt with two oars and a whole lot of elbow grease.
+The farm in question was located in Shallow Bay, and it was named 'Coomba'.
+As eight-year-old Rusty stood next to his father, he was witnessing a property and a house that would soon become his home for the next few decades.
+The lakes and rivers that they passed would soon become Rusty's highways to town and to school, for it was the 1930s, and his mode of transport was a small white wooden punt with two oars and a whole lot of elbow grease.
 Thirty cows were stationed within the 500-acre property and they were to be milked twice a day and the milk was to be prepared for pickup via the transport vessel, which would take the milk to Tuncurry Butter Factory, seven miles downstream.
-Whilst the cows were maintained by his father Richard and mother Grace, Russell looked after his pet magpie and rosella, as he was part of the Gould League of Bird Lovers.
+Whilst the cows were maintained by his father Richard and mother Grace, Rusty looked after his pet magpie and rosella, as he was part of the Gould League of Bird Lovers.

 School was also located in Tuncurry, but transport to school was on a school boat, skippered by a German man named Poppy Norman.
 The skipper must have thought that his luck had dwindled compared to his friends, as each day he would set crab and lobster pots along the coast, and rarely would he find a catch.

-However, Russell and his best friend Ronnie Foster always seemed to have lobster and crab on their dinner tables.
-Through laughter, Russell said, “We were terrible.
+However, Rusty and his best friend Ronnie Foster always seemed to have lobster and crab on their dinner tables.
+Through laughter, Rusty said, “We were terrible.
 It was the wrong thing to do, but we got away with it.”